Lupus

 Developing new treatments for lupus

 Molecular studies.
 New treatment.
-Associate Professor Michael Gantier and his team are investigating how localised tissue inflammation evolves into systemic lupus erythematosus (SLE), which sees the immune system attack normally healthy tissue.
+Professor Michael Gantier and his team are investigating how localised tissue inflammation evolves into systemic lupus erythematosus (SLE), which sees the immune system attack normally healthy tissue.
 This disease involves the overproduction of interferons that are thought to drive its causes.
-A/Prof Gantier has identified factors that amplify interferon production and will attempt to exploit this to develop new treatments for lupus.
+Prof Gantier has identified factors that sustain the chronic inflammation initiated byinterferon production and is developing new treatments for lupus including an innovative topical cream applied to affected skin which is currently being tested on participants in a world-first clinical trial.
+Read more

 Controlling the triggers that cause lupus